RetroDECK/ES-DE/USERGUIDE.md

 sudo dnf install ./emulationstation-de-1.0.0.rpm
 ```

-Note that this requires the RPM Fusion repository as there's a depedency on VLC, which is not part of the standard operating system repo.
+Note that this requires the RPM Fusion repository as there's a dependency on VLC, which is not part of the standard operating system repo.
 See [INSTALL.md](INSTALL.md#building-on-unix) for details on how to add this.

 **Installing on macOS and Windows**